By James B. Twining, CFP®

 As our firm’s capabilities grew, it became apparent that we had outgrown our relationship with LPL.
 We saw the limitations of relying upon the services of one company, and wanted the advantage of complete independence and the ability to select different providers for various aspects of our business.
 In March of 2012, we made the leap to complete independence, becoming a fee-only RIA (Registered Investment Advisor) regulated by the SEC, and subject to the fiduciary standard, which is the highest standard in the industry.
 We placed custody of our client’s accounts with TD Ameritrade Institutional; we rely on Morningstar for research and securities data, our compliance firm is Carr Butterfield, our primary investment managers are Dimensional Fund Advisors (DFA) and Vanguard, and we utilize the services of a number of other partners.

 In November of 2014 we moved to our current office on Barkley Blvd.
 The new location is more centrally located, has more convenient parking, and has the space to accommodate a growing business such as ours.
+Our employee roster continues to grow to meet the demands of an increasing number of clients.
+Within the last few years we hired Stephanie Wolf as our communications director, Karley Dejaeger as our receptionist, Drew Zender as an associate advisor, Lisa Culp as an operations director, and Kelsey Bouwman as our first female associate advisor.

 We don’t know what the future holds for our clients, our community, or the economy.
 But we are determined to be a positive influence for all who rely upon us.
 We look forward to the future with curiosity and anticipation.
 It won’t be exactly what we envision, but it is going to be interesting.
 Let the story continue!